hosseinmd/prettier-plugin-jsdoc/README.md

 #### Description

 Description is formatting as Markdown, so you could use any features of Markdown on that.
+Like code tags ("```js"), header tags like "# AHeader" or other markdown features.
 ## Options

 | Key                               | type    | Default |